x7-labs/git-code-annotate/README.rst

         git-code-annotate --view

 The reviewer now wants to mark that a vulnerability was found in the parse funtion.
 For that purpose he will edit the vuln.c file, add his rst formatted comments in there.
-Modify vuln.c to add an annotation, save it  and run ./generate_code_annotation.py you browser should self refresh
+Modify vuln.c to add an annotation, save it  and run git-code-annoate your browser should self refresh

 .. code-block:: c